jewelsofthought/neshama/site/posts/parashot/Behaalotcha.md

 n10:33] "And the Ark journeyed before them".

-n10:34] [וענן ה’]{dir="rtl"} &mdash; _The cloud of Hashem_ The Torah mentions the cloud seven times to allude to seven separate clouds that accompanied them.
+n10:34] [וענן ה']{dir="rtl"} &mdash; _The cloud of Hashem_ The Torah mentions the cloud seven times to allude to seven separate clouds that accompanied them.
 Four protected the camp in the four directions, one hovered above, one cushioned their feed against the hot, sometimes rocky, desert floor, and the seventh went ahead of them to ease their way.

 n10:35-36] The new "book" of the Torah.
 Verses 35 and 36 are separated from the rest of the Torah by means of inverted letter <em>nun</em>'s before and after them, to separate them from the rest of the narrative... for the ultimate mission of the Jew is to bring the Torah and its teachings into every iota of temporal life. _I might have said to bring an awareness of G-d and His teachings..._